Karl Pilkington: Personal life

+Regarding his experience of other religions during the production of An Idiot Abroad, Pilkington noted that "Religion was never a big part of my life.
+I wasn't christened."
+Nevertheless, he commented that "I've always thought of myself as sort of a Buddhist."

 Charity work

 In 2014, Pilkington designed and signed his own card for the Thomas Coram Foundation for Children charity.
 The campaign was launched by crafting company Stampin' Up!
 UK; his card, along with those designed and signed by other celebrities, was auctioned on eBay in May 2014.